RobertARandolph/AdmiralBumbleBee.com/Favourites.md

 * [The Ashley Book of Knots](https://www.amazon.com/Ashley-Book-Knots-Clifford-W/dp/0385040253)
 * [Structural Hearing](https://www.amazon.com/Structural-Hearing-Tonal-Coherence-Music/dp/0486222756)
 * [The Anarchist's Design Book](https://lostartpress.com/collections/books/products/the-anarchists-design-book)
+* [The Anarchist's Workbenc](https://lostartpress.com/products/the-anarchists-workbench) - It's a woodworking book as much as it is a book about practical decision making and learning from experience.
 * [The Black Swan](https://www.amazon.com/Black-Swan-Improbable-Robustness-Fragility/dp/081297381X) - I don't agree with everything in the book, but was a catalyst for me to rethink some presumptions I had about human motives and common assumptions.
 * [Roubo on Furniture](https://lostartpress.com/collections/roubo-translation/products/deluxe-roubo-on-furniture)
 * [Woodworking in Estonia](https://lostartpress.com/collections/books/products/woodworking-in-estonia)